 Here's a very simple perl script for parsing that line of data.
 If you have perl installed on your computer, save the following to a file name of your choice and chmod 755.

 #!/usr/bin/perl $data = "2789173 G C F4532,SK1916,Y525"; ($pos,$anc,$der,$list) = split / /,$data; @names = split /,/, $list; print "Position is $pos\n"; print "Ancestral data is $anc\n"; print "Derived value is $der\n"; print "SNP names: "; foreach $name (@names) { print "$name " } print "\n";It's likely that none other than a programmer will be interested in this.
 And coders working with Y-SNPs probably already have the data in one form or another.
 Nevertheless, here it sits.
-Feel free to contact me if the file has gotten to be too old.
+The file will unzip with the extension .db.
+Don't let that fool you.
+It's a simple, readable text file.
+Change the extension to anything you want — .txt, .csv, etc.: Download ZIP file.1

-TOOLS
+OTHER TOOLS

 BAM REPORTS